davideicardi/tech-radar-example/README.md

 - `rings`: list of rings inside the radar (must be 4), see `_rings`
 - `blips`: list of technologies, see `_blips`

-All data are stored as simple files inside git.
+All data are stored as html or markdown files, no database.

 ## Requirements